Nomu - Parallel Market

 - The issuer must be joint stock company.

 - Minimum market cap of SAR 10 million.

-- At least 20% of the class of shares that are the subject of the application will be owned by the public at the time of listing.
+- At least 20% of the class of shares that are the subject of the application will be owned by the public

-- Financial advisor mandatory, legal advisor optional.
+- Appointing a financial advisor is mandatory, legal advisor is optional.

 - Annual audited financial statements.

 - Quarterly reviewed financial statements.

 - Lock Up Period: 100% of pre-offering investor shares for one year.